Updated March 30, 2020 by John Goreham

 Q: How long does shipping take?

 A: Retailers like Tire Rack offer fast shipping and can often have tires to your preferred installer in as little as two days.
 Many others, like Discount Tire Direct, offer the same fast and free shipping.
+It also depends on where you live.
+If you’re in a large metro area, close to a distribution center, it should be relatively quick.
+If you live 5 miles from East Moosejaw, it might take a little longer.

 Q: How much does it cost to install a tire?